The Festival Founders

-Alex Preston is the prize-winning author of three novels, including In Love and War, which was selected for BBC Radio 4’s Book at Bedtime.
+Alex Preston is the prize-winning author of four novels, most recently the critically acclaimed WINCHELSEA.
 Alex appears regularly on BBC Radio and television.
 He writes for The Telegraph, Harper’s Bazaar and The Economist as well as for the Observer’s New Review.
-He holds a PhD on Violence in the Modern Novel from UCL and teaches Creative Writing at the University of Kent.
-His most recent book, As Kingfishers Catch Fire: Birds and Books, is an illustrated and visually stunning exploration of birds in literature, from Ovid to Ted Hughes.
 Alex nurtures a deep and abiding love of Greece and Corfu.
+He is a long-distance runner and swimmer and traversed the Hellespont as part of the Year of Troy celelbrations in 2018.
 His work is published in Greek by Papadopoulos Publishing and Alex has written a regular monthly column for Epsilon Magazine in Athens.

-Nikos Louvros, born in Corfu Town, co-founded CricketCorfu and now the Corfu Literary Festival with his wife, Annabelle.
-Niko is a passionate chef, traveller, event organiser and travel consultant and has lived in London for many years, never losing his affection for his home island, describing the UK as his lover but Kerkyra as his mother.
+Nikos Louvros, born in Corfu Town, co-founded CricketCorfu and the Corfu Literary Festival with his wife, Annabelle.
+Niko was a passionate chef, traveller, event organiser and travel consultant and lived in London for many years, never losing his affection for his home island, describing the UK as his lover but Kerkyra as his mother.